- What We Do

 Parking lot address: While there is no official parking lot for this hike, there is room for a few cars to park at the trailhead here.

-In search of some epic waterfalls on the first sunny day after what felt like months of straight rain, I went to the Crazy Pete’s Trail in Coal Creek Open Space Preserve for a short walk.
+In search of an epic Bay Area waterfall on the first sunny day after what felt like months of straight rain, I went to the Crazy Pete’s Trail in Coal Creek Open Space Preserve for a short walk.
 You can either start the trail at the trailhead directly of off Skyline Boulevard, or from the trailhead at Alpine Road – I opted to start from Skyline.

 The first third of the trail was downhill on a paved road into the trees, with large oak and firs that provided tons of shade on this sunny morning.
 Through the trees, you can also catch a distant view of the South Bay area.
 Look for the Stanford Hoover Tower as a landmark for perspective on the vista!